 — PhD Student, University of Texas at Austin

 - Office: FAC 16

-Regina Mills is a Ph.D student in the English Department at the University of Texas at Austin.
-She has her Master's degree in Education from Arizona State University and her Bachelor's degree in English (with Honors) and Sociology/Anthropology with a concentration in Women's Studies from Washington and Lee University.
+Regina Marie Mills is a Ph.D student in the English Department at the University of Texas at Austin.
+She has her Master's degree in English from UT and a Master's degree in Education from Arizona State University.
 Regina's interests in Ethnic and Third World Literature revolve around Latin@ and Central American-American writers and memoirists, US immigrant literature, African American literature, human rights, the archive, revolutionary rhetoric, and postcolonial trauma studies.